resource-watch/slate/source/includes/api/_metadata.md

 Last but not least, it's important to keep in mind that the behavior of metadata objects and endpoints aims to be, as much as possible, independent from the target resource it references.
 In the detailed endpoint documentation below we'll cover the different endpoints in depth, and highlight the differences in behavior when handling different resource types, but you can safely assume that, for most of it, behavior described for a type of resource will be the same for all 3 types.

-## Overview of available endpoints
+## Metadata endpoints overview

 As covered above, each metadata object directly concerns a single dataset, widget or layer.
-The endpoint structure mostly reflects that

-Metadata objects are always associated with a dataset, and may also be associated with layer or widget.
-Hence, the endpoints for interacting with metadata objects are always sub-paths of `/dataset`, and may also refer their associated `/layer` or `/widget`.
+The endpoint structure mostly reflects that, with each metadata action (getting, creating, modifying or deleting metadata) being available through 3 different endpoints, one for each type of resource.
+These endpoints will be documented as a single element, as they behave in exactly the same way, with the only difference between them being the actual endpoint URL.
+Any differences that may exist will be pointed out, but those will be rare.
+The only exceptions are the endpoints to load all metadata (which ignores resource type) and to clone a dataset's metadata, which doesn't have a widget or layer equivalent.

 Any user can retrieve metadata objects, however to create, update or delete and object the appropriate [authentication](#authentication) credentials are required: